 Both Wealthfront and Betterment are excellent choices if you’re looking for a robo-advisor.
 They both offer low, ongoing management fees, automatic rebalancing and low-cost, diversified ETF portfolios.

 - If you have a complex financial situation or you want to ensure you work with a human, a traditional financial advisor might be a better fit.
-Finding the right financial advisor who fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Robo-advisors make investing affordable for the average person.
 However, it’s even more affordable to manage your portfolio yourself if you have some time to learn about investing.
 Experts often advise that new investors put their money into index funds or ETFs, which most robo-advisors do.
 If you’re just beginning to invest, you might want to learn about trying to use those funds for your own portfolio and manage it yourself.